asset-ai/simple-vector-db/README.md

 ### Updating the Makefile

 Update your Makefile to include the correct paths for the headers and libraries.
-Below is the two lines that need to be updated:
+Below are the two lines that need to be updated:

 ```makefile
 CFLAGS = -Wall -I/opt/homebrew/include -I./include